 Robert Hagan was born in Murwillumbah, NSW Australia.
 He graduated from University with an Arts degree in Economics and a Diploma in Education.
 His first exhibition was at the Woollahra Galleries in 1974, which Hagan claims was "largely unsuccessful, but nevertheless encouraging."
 He spent much of his twenties wandering and painting, teaching intermittently, and eventually teaching himself how to paint.
 After three years of this painstaking self-teaching and over-thinking, Hagan claims he had a breakthrough on the beach: the simplicity of nature led him to the revelation that he needed but a few colors to capture its brilliance.
 His painting career thus began at the beach, where he painted every variety of seaside life for two years.
 From 1980 to 1988, Hagan held numerous successful exhibitions in Australia.
 Hagan moved to San Diego in 1991 to paint the America’s Cup battle and published his second book of Australian paintings.
 Cherished Moments, his book of paintings and prose celebrating women and children, was published and in 1998 Hagan returned to Australia in 1998 with his children.

 Steve Kaufman was born in 1960 in the Bronx, New York, the middle child, surrounded by an extended family, many of whom were painters and sculptors that were a significant influence on him and his views on art.
 His father died when he was four years old.
 His mother painted high fashion oils on canvas, and he was taught sculpting by his uncles.
 Kaufman commented on his family, "They taught me that to be an artist is to be always changing.
 So I tried all different forms of art and today I have 15 different styles that I work in.
 Art should always be about changing.
 A lot of artists will work in one medium their whole career, but I didn't want to every get bored.
-I was taught that canvas is not the only thing to paint on."
+I was taught that canvas was not the only thing to paint on."
 Kaufman had his first show at age eight, at a Jewish Temple in the Bronx.
 At the age of 8, he was sponsored by a synagogue and held his first one-man art show at a Bronx bank, presenting images that were later donated to the Jewish Holocaust Memorial in Brooklyn, New York.
 In 1975, Kaufman participated in a group graffiti art show at the prestigious Whitney Museum of American Art.
-The young Kaufman, having been tutored by an architect friend, projected his grandfather's images of The Holocaust on rounds of wood cut from trees, the tree rings symbolizing the passing of years.
+The young Kaufman, having been tutored by an architect friend, projected his grandfather's images of the holocaust on rounds of wood cut from trees, the tree rings symbolizing the passing of years.
 He practiced, he worked, he became very excited about the times in which he lived.
-By the age of 12, he was working at Macy's Department Store on 34th Street in Manhattan, painting customized faces on Pet Rocks purchased by customers.
+By the age of 12, he was working at Macy's Department Store on 34th Street in Manhattan, painting customized faces on pet rocks purchased by customers.
 At 14, Kaufman participated with nine other New York City students in a cultural art exchange with students in Japan, resulting in his attaining a scholarship to the Parsons School of Design.
 Since his death, Steve Kaufman’s artwork has appeared in several television programs, art tourism hotels, and a number of international exhibitions.

 Graeme Hagan, son of acclaimed artist Robert Hagan, also represented at Agora Galleries, is an Australian artist who paints in the Impressionist style.
 Taking inspiration from The West, nature, and the female figure, Hagan paints with sincerity and focus.
 He continues on the legacy of his father through painting in the Impressionist style, although Hagan's unique perspective shines through.
 Hagan's color palette can take on a moodier, darker tone than his father's.

-Some years later, while in the process of performing renovation on my century old home, I became enamoured by the physical traces I discovered of the many souls who had previously made the house a home.
-Beautifully patterned and preserved matchbooks from the roaring 1920's which I found under layers of flooring, faded paper with elegant handwriting dated April 11, 1912 which had been lodged behind a baseboard, old photographs of soldiers who had sent snapshots home during war, which had been preserved between layers of wall covering... all of these placeholders of moments from a recent past fueled my imagination and sparked my creative inquiry.
-I strove to understand context, on levels both individual and universal.
+Professionally, Brett began working as a decorative artist at a young age, discovering the beauty inherent in the natural process of decay while working on conservation projects of cathedrals and state capitols.
+He came to appreciate the history recorded in the layers of various decorative campaigns that had preceded him.
+During a restoration of his home, Brett became enamored by the physical traces discovered of the many souls who had previously made the house a home.
+Beautifully patterned and preserved matchbooks from the roaring 1920's found under layers of flooring, faded paper with elegant handwriting dated April 11, 1912 which had been lodged behind a baseboard, old photographs of soldiers who had sent snapshots home during war, which had been preserved between layers of wall covering... all of these placeholders of moments from a recent past fueled his imagination where he strives to understand context, on levels both individual and universal.